learn-co-curriculum/dsc-data-viz-lab/README.md

 # Plot with scatter()

-# Set x and y axes labels and give titles
+# Set x and y axes labels and a title

 ```